$5409 AUD per person twin share

 - Anything not mentioned in the itinerary

-Venture well and truly off-the-beaten track and explore this spectacular path through Palestine.
+Venture well and truly off-the-beaten track and explore this spectacular path through the Palestinian territory in Israel.
 Many of the villages here have not seen western travellers for a long time, an untouched and exotic aura of tradition encompasses this region.
-Hike alongside shepherds hearding their flocks, live with local families in their time capsuled homes and camp with the Bedouins who retain their old worldly traditions against the pushes of the modern world.
+Hike alongside shepherds herding their flocks, live with local families in their time capsuled homes and camp with the Bedouins who retain their old worldly traditions against the pushes of the modern world.
 Discover historical biblical sites of the Holy Land, float in the Dead Sea and enjoy Palestine Oktoberfest!

 Day 1 - Arrival in Nablus